 Main Subheading

 The most common term for a male dog is simply dog.
 This term is generally used to refer to canines of either gender but can also specifically denote a male animal.
-However, in situations where clarity is needed, such as in breeding or veterinary contexts, more specific terms come into play.
+Still, in situations where clarity is needed, such as in breeding or veterinary contexts, more specific terms come into play.
 Understanding these terms ensures that you can accurately describe and discuss the sex and reproductive status of dogs.

 Beyond the general term "dog," several other terms are used to describe male dogs, each with its own specific nuance.
 These terms often depend on the context, such as whether the dog is intact (unneutered) or neutered, and the specific field of discussion, like breeding or veterinary medicine.
 Knowing when and how to use these terms correctly can greatly improve your communication and understanding in various dog-related settings.